Understanding state school catchment areas in the UK

 The school catchment area system is like a postcode lottery.
 You’ve got to be in it to win it!

-Join us as we do some myth-busting and tell you exactly how it works, so you have the best chance of securing your child a place at a top state school in London.
+Join us as we do some myth-busting.
+We’ll explain exactly how catchment areas work.
+This will give you the best chance of securing your child a place at a top state school in London.

 Understanding catchment areas for state schools in the UK

-The battle lines are drawn – quite literally – and the fight is on to secure your kid a place at an Ofsted rated ‘good’ or ‘outstanding’ state school in London.
-The catchment area system in the UK has been designed to stop the admission process being a complete free for all.
+The battle lines are drawn – quite literally!
+The fight is on to secure your child a place at an Ofsted rated ‘good’ or ‘outstanding’ state school in London.
+As mentioned, the catchment area system in the UK has been designed to stop the admission process being a complete free for all.

 However, these sought-after boundaries have the power to drive up house prices.
-And with competition for places fierce, people have been known to bend the rules – even changing religion in some cases.
+Competition for places in schools in a catchment area is fierce.
+So some people have been known to bend the rules.
+Some even change their religion.